zajko/casper-sidecar/README.md

 - `main_server.enable_server` - The RPC API server will be enabled if set to true.
 - `main_server.enable_block_prefetch` - optional (default `false`).
 If set to `true` the [prefetching blocks feature](#prefetching-blocks-feature) will be enabled
+- `main_server.ip_address` - Ip address under which the main RPC API server will be available.
-- `main_server.address` - Address under which the main RPC API server will be available.
+- `main_server.port` - Port under which the main RPC API server will be available.
 - `main_server.qps_limit` - The maximum number of requests per second.
 - `main_server.max_body_bytes` - Maximum body size of request to API in bytes.
 - `main_server.cors_origin` - Configures the CORS origin.
+- `main_server.default_limit_requests` - Default limit for the JSON-RPC per action limitation: maximum requests permitted for one action in a period of time
+- `main_server.default_limit_period` - Default period of time for the JSON-RPC request limit in human-readable format

 - `speculative_exec_server.enable_server` - If set to true, the speculative RPC API server will be enabled.
+- `speculative_exec_server.ip_address` - Ip address under which the speculative RPC API server will be available.
-- `speculative_exec_server.address` - Address under which the speculative RPC API server will be available.
+- `speculative_exec_server.port` - port under which the speculative RPC API server will be available.
 - `speculative_exec_server.qps_limit` - The maximum number of requests per second.
 - `speculative_exec_server.max_body_bytes` - Maximum body size of request to API in bytes.
 - `speculative_exec_server.cors_origin` - Configures the CORS origin.
+- `speculative_exec_server.default_limit_requests` - Default limit for the JSON-RPC per action limitation: maximum requests permitted for one action in a period of time
+- `speculative_exec_server.default_limit_period` - Default period of time for the JSON-RPC request limit in human-readable format

+- `node_client.ip_address` - Ip address of the Casper Node binary port.
-- `node_client.address` - Address of the Casper Node binary port.
+- `node_client.port` - Port of the Casper Node binary port.
 - `node_client.max_message_size_bytes` - Maximum binary port message size in bytes.
 - `node_client.message_timeout_secs` - Timeout for the message.
 - `node_client.client_access_timeout_secs` - Timeout for the client connection.
+- `node_client.keepalive_timeout_ms` - The amount of ms to wait between sending keepalive requests.
 - `node_client.exponential_backoff.initial_delay_ms` - Timeout after the first broken connection (backoff) in milliseconds.
 - `node_client.exponential_backoff.max_delay_ms` - Maximum timeout after a broken connection in milliseconds.
 - `node_client.exponential_backoff.coefficient` - Coefficient for the exponential backoff.
 The next timeout is calculated as min(`current_timeout * coefficient`, `max_delay_ms`).